kimpham54/rust-book-homework-kim/README.md

 - name of each variant becomes a function that constructs :: an instance. function call returns an instance
 - can put any kind of data in an enum, incl. structs and other enums
 - enums can have methods using impl as well
-- enum **Option** handles the case where  a value could be something or nothing. if something you request isn't valid you'll get nothing
+- enum **Option** as part of the standard library handles the case where  a value could be something or nothing. if something you request isn't valid you'll get nothing
 - Rust does not have null to prevent errors. one of the common issues is when it is assumed a value is not null when it actually is. it uses Option<T> where the varianes are Some(T) T as in type or None
 - convert Option<T> to a T before you can perform T options with it e.g. can't do